qiuyixiang/CS-Tutorials/Tools/Simulator.md

 #### Example

+> Warning : Because different Bits-Mode will generate different binary code So When Using bochs Magic Break Point Make Sure That you are using `xchg bx, bx `rather than 32-bit `xchg ebx, ebx`In this special case bochs's Magic Point will not work appropriately !!!

 This is the easiest test sample to test your configuration of bochs

 This Example Only For Intel style (NASM) !
 And Using NASM Assembler !